tarwn/lessthandot-hugo/blogs/content/posts/2010-11-18-upgrading-the-dba.md

 type: post
 date: 2010-11-18T12:00:17+00:00
 ID: 951
-excerpt: 'It’s that time of year again to make sure we spend all the money in the training budget.
+excerpt: It's that time of year again to make sure we spend all the money in the training budget.
 Use it or lose it right!
 So, after a quick look at the upcoming projects on the white board, I decided it was time to upgrade my skill set in the area of BI.
-I’ve&hellip;'
+I've...
 url: /index.php/datamgmt/datadesign/upgrading-the-dba/
 views:
   - 4194